beeryt/KTest/README.md

 *KTest* is a unit test framework inspired by [gtest](https://github.com/google/googletest/blob/master/googletest/docs/primer.md) for use with [kOS - Kerbal Operating System](https://github.com/KSP-KOS/KOS).

 ## Why KTest?
 Sometimes our kOS scripts don't work.
-KTest provides a framework for writing unit tests directly in kerboscript, the programming language of [kOS](https://github.com/KSP-KOS/KOS).
+KTest provides a framework for writing unit tests directly in kerboscript.
 It aims to provide a simple, lightweight API so you can spend spend less time writing tests and more time launching rockets!

 ## Getting Started
 ### Installation
 To get started using KTest simply place the KTest folder somewhere alongside your kOS scripts.

 ### Running the example
 Assuming the KTest folder is located at 0:/KTest open a kOS terminal and type: